-- 580 large lot residential allotments; - The creation of new public open space within the north-eastern portion of the site to accommodate walking and cycling, and spaces for active and passive recreation; - Planting and rehabilitation of the riparian corridor along the entire Currency Creek boundary of the site; - Three north-south ecological corridors and an east-west ecological corridor; - The provision of infrastructure through the execution of both a State and local Voluntary Planning Agreement (refer to Section 1.2.1); and - The retention of two large dams on site.
+- 580 large lot residential allotments; - The creation of new public open space within the north-eastern portion of the site to accommodate walking and cycling, and spaces for active and passive recreation; - Planting and rehabilitation of the riparian corridor along the entire Currency Creek boundary of the site; - · Three north-south ecological corridors and an east-west ecological corridor; - The provision of infrastructure through the execution of both a State and local Voluntary Planning Agreement (refer to Section 1.2.1); and - The retention of two large dams on site.

-Figure 1 - Adopted (existing) masterplan

-Source: J.Wyndham Price
+Figure 1 - Adopted (existing) masterplan Source: J.Wyndham Price

 Following more detailed ecological analysis, it has become apparent that the current zoning and Concept Masterplan do not deliver the best ecological outcome for the site.
-The existing Concept Masterplan and zoning arrangement would result in the removal of some of the site's most significant areas of vegetation and its associated habitat.
+The existing Concept Masterplan and zoning arrangement would result in the removal of some of the site's better condition vegetation and threatened species habitat.